tomeliud/Detection-of-Anxiety-and-Depression/README.md

 I used Google's <a href="https://teachablemachine.withgoogle.com/">Teachable Machine</a> to train the model.
 The model was saved as Tflite(TensorFlow Lite).
-The model was then deployed using Flask Server and CSS & HTML for the frontend on the web.
-The android application runs on Flutter.

 ### Teachable Machine
 What is Teachable Machine?
 Teachable Machine is a web-based tool that makes creating machine learning models fast, easy, and accessible to everyone.